tyler-ray90/pokegallery-app/README.md

 # Pokegallery

-Simple App to allow user to search any Pokémon with details on their type, Pokédex number, as well as their sprite. *Going to continue to add content over time.
+Simple App to allow user to search any Pokémon with details on their type, Pokédex number, as well as their image. *Going to continue to add content over time.
+Taken inspiration from Serebii.net

 # ⚙️ Technologies Used